-• Organization for airport and train station pick-up and drop-off
+• Organization of airport and train station pick-up and drop-off

-• Arrangement visits to Medieval towns and cultural sites
+• Arrangement of visits to medieval towns and cultural sites

-• Reservations for Wine and Food tours in Chianti, sampling typical regional products
+• Booking of wine and food tours in Chianti, with tastings of typical regional products

-• Reservations for Museums, events and concerts in Tuscany
+• Reservations for museums, events, and concerts throughout Tuscany

-• Organization and personalization of your PICNIC in nature: equipped Picnic basket rental
+• Organization and personalization of your picnic in nature, including fully equipped picnic basket rental

-• Reservations of Astronomical observations at the Chianti Observatory (OPC)
+• Reservations for astronomical observations at the Chianti Observatory (OPC)

 • Reservations for physiotherapeutic massages